Aritra476/RV_project/README.md

 # RV_project
-creaitng an artifical adta then adding nosie the finding the radial velocity
+creating artificial data, then adding nosie the finding the radial velocity